devalab/PLAS-HES-5k/README.md

 # HES5K
-A dataset for the decoys of protein-ligand binding, useful for training machine learning models.
+A dataset for the decoys of protein-ligand binding, useful for training machine learning models in early stage drug discovery processes.

 # Environment for undertaking simulations
 The yml file corresponding to setting up the environments for undertaking simulations are present in the Env folder.
 Plumed2 is actiavted in conda environment.